Published on September 1st, 2017 | by Ruben0

 Three very old wines from soleras established in 1876 when the bodegas were founded.

 - Fino Imperial VORS: actually not a Fino but a 30+ years old Amontillado from a solera of six stages.
 It is a ‘natural’ Amontillado, which means the flor died naturally – no alcohol was added to actively kill the flor.
 It used to be refreshed with Manzanilla rather than Fino, which helped to maintain its bracing character.

 - Oloroso Victoria Regina VORS: an old Oloroso from a solera founded in 1876.
 It reaches a natural 20% ABV.

 - Pedro Ximénez Vieja Solera VORS

 All of these wines have their origins in the old Bodegas Bertola, founded by Kopke in 1911 but taken over by the Bartle family in 1919.
-In 1981 it was taken over by Rumasa.
+Then in 1981 it was taken over by Rumasa.